bcgov/nr-rfc-ensweather/README.md

 ### New Stations

 Within the resources folder, the stations csv contains all stations for which a forecast is created.
 To add a new station, simply fill in the required fields in this csv.
 The entered station must also be found in the observational data sheet in order to be used.

+### Output

+Two excel files are created as output of the bias correction program.
+One is placed in output/daily_raw, the other in output/forecasts.
+Both are named by their creation date (yyyy-mm-dd.xlsx).
+The daily raw file contains a sheet for each station, with each variable present as a mean value, lower percentile and upper percentile forecast.
+The forecast file contains all stations on a single sheet, with only the mean value present.